Skip to content

 NOTE

-Xmake will detect the current host platform automatically and build project.
+Xmake will detect the current host platform automatically and build the project.

 sh